LATEST

 Making a Platformer in Lenga: Part 1 — Movement and Jumping

-In this tutorial, we'll build a simple platformer controller using the systems Lenga already exposes cleanly today: `Behaviour` scripting, `Input`, `Rigidbody2D`, and grounded checks.
+In this tutorial, we'll build a simple platformer controller using the systems Lenga exposes cleanly: `Behaviour` scripting, `Input`, `Rigidbody2D`, and grounded checks.
 By the end, you'll have a character that moves left and right, jumps with a configurable impulse, and can be tuned directly from the Inspector.

 Choosing a scripting language for a game engine is deeply personal, and we knew some people would raise eyebrows at our choice of PHP 8.5.
 Here's why it's the right call for Lenga.

-We've made real progress on 3D support, but the honest version is more modest than a flashy feature list.
-Lenga can already open 3D projects, render scenes with mesh and model components, and let you work with a 3D scene view in the editor.
-That foundation matters because it lets us validate the project model, camera flow, serialization, and authoring workflow before we promise a bigger 3D roadmap.
+Lenga opens 3D projects, renders scenes with mesh and model components, and gives you a dedicated 3D scene view in the editor.
+That foundation ties together project structure, camera flow, scene serialization, and authoring workflow inside the same engine model.